BenjaminRH/totango/README.md

 	// Track a new event
 	tracker.Track("account123", "userbob@example.com", "User Bob", "Some Activity", "A Module")

-	// Now update an attribute
+	// Now update an account attribute
-	tracker.TrackAttribute("account123", "userbob@example.com", "Some Attribute", "The Value")
+	tracker.TrackAttribute("account123", "", "Some Attribute", "The Value")

+	// Or update a user attribute
+	tracker.TrackAttribute("account123", "userbob@example.com", "Foo", "Bar")

 	// How about multiple attributes?
 	tracker.TrackAttributes("account123", "userbob@example.com", map[string]string{